 The rivers are distinctively different with the White Cart passing through Linn Park in a steep sided gorge formed presumambly in the Ice Age.
 And this is what makes Linn Park such an attractive place to visit.
 The steep fall on the river gives rise to lots of "White water"as it tumbles down - hence its name.

 Water flow in the River

 The flow of water in [or the gauging of] the river is monitored at the Weir just above the Bailey Bridge which provides access to the Gas Monitoring station.
 There is a path to it from the edge of the Cemetery - See Walking, and select the walk called: "White Bridge loop to the Netherton Braes".

-The records from 1981 to 2017 are held by the National River Flow Archive, and can be viewed here: https://nrfa.ceh.ac.uk/data/station/meanflow/84030.
-One does ask why the records for 2018 have not yet been transferred.
+The records from 1981 to 2018 are held by the National River Flow Archive, and can be viewed here: https://nrfa.ceh.ac.uk/data/station/meanflow/84030.
+The records for the year are normally transferred in the following Autumn.

-The records for the last few days are available from the Scottish Environmental Protection Agency at http://apps.sepa.org.uk/waterlevels/default.aspx?sd=t&lc=133118.
+The records for the last few days are available from the Scottish Environmental Protection Agency at White Cart Water @ Overlee.
 It is these records that are then transferred to the National River Flow Archive.

 There are two other gauging stations above this one, both on tributaries, namely